Be a part of one of the largest and most respected accounting programs in the nation.

 After You Graduate

-School of Management graduates wishing to enter the workforce are recruited by acclaimed companies — 90 percent of graduates from the class of 2016 received full-time offers within 90 days of graduation.
+School of Management graduates wishing to enter the workforce are recruited by acclaimed companies.
 Binghamton University is a leading source of new hires for the Big Four accounting firms: EY, PwC, Deloitte and KPMG.
 With the school’s strong national reputation, alumni are also actively sought out by regional firms and government agencies such as the U.S. Department of the Treasury and the U.S. Securities and Exchange Commission.
-Our MS in Accounting program also provides a solid theoretical foundation for students who intend to pursue a doctoral degree following graduation.
+Our MS Accounting program also provides a solid theoretical foundation for students who intend to pursue a doctoral degree following graduation.

 The MS Accounting program can be pursued on a full-time or part-time basis.
 Information on admissions, financial aid, housing, program costs and visiting Binghamton University's campus is presented on the Graduate School.